borntofrappe/game-development/Games/Lunar Lander/README.md

 ## Design

-The game uses [Overpass Mono](https://fonts.google.com/specimen/Overpass+Mono) for the data, [Aldrich](https://fonts.google.com/specimen/Aldrich) for the messages shown midscreen.
+The game uses [Overpass Mono](https://fonts.google.com/specimen/Overpass+Mono) for its one and only font.

 Terrain covers the bottom half of the screen.
 It is created using `love.math.noise` in conjunction with `love.math.random`.
 As noticed in the `Noise` folder, `love.math.noise` provieds a sequence of random numbers which is too smooth, and the inclusion of `love.math.random` allows to modify the segments to have jagged edges.